jchris/couchrest/README.md

 # CouchRest: CouchDB, close to the metal

+## Please use the copy of CouchRest found at [http://github.com/couchrest/couchrest](http://github.com/couchrest/couchrest)

 CouchRest is based on [CouchDB's couch.js test library](http://svn.apache.org/repos/asf/couchdb/trunk/share/www/script/couch.js), which I find to be concise, clear, and well designed.
 CouchRest lightly wraps